PERSONAL DEPOSIT ACCOUNT AGREEMENT

-We can close your account for any reason or for no reason at all.
-If we close your account, we will send you written notice including the date on which we will close the account.
+We can close your account for any reason or for no reason at all. .
+If we close your account, we will provide written notice to you as soon as reasonably possible.
+However, we may not provide this notice to you prior to closing the account if we believe that prior notice could result in a security risk to us or the owner of the funds in the account.
 Notice to any one individual on the account is considered notice to all owners and signers on the account.
 We will send the collected account balance to you at your last known address as reflected in our account records, after withholding a sufficient sum to cover any outstanding items and likely fees.
 If we withhold any money for such contingencies, we will refund that to you after we are satisfied that no further withholding is necessary.

 You may choose to close your account at any time.
 Before you notify us to close your account, you are responsible for bringing your account to a zero balance or leaving enough money in the account to cover any accrued fees and outstanding items to be paid from the account.
 We will have no liability to you for any checks returned as unpaid on the closed account, even if you have attempted to make a deposit to the closed account.